 Wolf drawings portray subjects of many different myths and legends This prideful and intelligent animal is a creature that is respected in many ways.
 I'm sure you found it just as cool when you looked at a picture of a wolf.

-The lesson that we will cover here will not only render a wolf, but it should teach you various methods of drawing different thickness of fur.
+The lesson that we will cover here will not only render a wolf, but it should teach you various technical methods of drawing different thickness of fur.

 As an artist, you should practice drawing wolves because it is definitely one of the most high in demand subjects out there.
 Master it well and you will surely catch attention.